techiediaries/techiediaries/_posts/2020/angular-9/tutorial/2020-01-09-angular-9-tutorial-and-example.md

 We first define a TypeScript class and decorate it with the `@Component()` decorator which provides the following metadata:

-- `selector` which is used to provide a tag name for the component,just like regular HTML tags except that they are only available in your Angular app.
+- `selector` which is used to provide a tag name for the component,just like regular HTML tags except that they are only available in your Angular 10 app.
 - `templateUrl` which is used to link an HTML template for rendering the view of the component.
 You can also use an inline template with the `template` property instead.
 - `styleUrls` which is used to assign stylesheets files for styling the view of the component.

-Here is the magic of Angular!
+Here is the magic of Angular 10!
 We can invoke our component using the `<app-calculator>` tag.
-It's like HTML tags but these are custom tags that are only available inside your Angular application.
+It's like HTML tags but these are custom tags that are only available inside your Angular 10 application.

 Go ahead and open the `src/app/app.component.html` file, which is the template associated with the root component of our application which means it gets first rendered when the app is bootstrapped, remove the existing markup and add: